 The alley-oop dunk from Kobe to Shaq in the closing moments of game 7 to seal the come from behind victory in the conference finals against the Portland Trailblazers.

 The 61 he dropped on the Clippers on this Birthday.

 The colorful speeches at each of the championship celebrations down Figueroa.

 And of course thankful for, as Jeannie Buss put it last night right before unveiling his jersey in the rafters, “…most of all, the winning.”

 Yes, the winning.
 3 NBA Championships and 4 Final appearances in 5 years.

 Shaq is forever immortalized in Lakers lore.
 His jersey now hangs with the other of the greatest Lakers ever to dawn the uniform and 3 of the Lakers championship banners that he helped raise.
 It is where Shaq belongs and this was the absolute perfect time to celebrate it.

-Topics: Shaquille O'neal
+Tags: Shaquille O'neal